D3vila/Haskell-tic-tac-toe/readme.md

 This file has all my thoughts and process on how I attempted to learn Haskell in a week and what I used as resources to get me there.

 ## tic-tac-toe.hs
 This file is where I have my code and how I attempted to make the game.
 I feel like I gave it my best shot to and there was success with failures and I learned alot from where I started and want to continue to work on it in the future to make sure I does work one day with some future implementation.

+to test functions I have completed:

+[] clone project
+[] cd into file
+[] type ```ghci tic-tac-toe.hs``` in the terminal
+[] once ```[1 of 1] Compiling Main             ( tic-tac-toe.hs, interpreted )
+Ok, one module loaded.
+*Main> ```